Secondary-electron emission from diamond

 Measurements of SEY

-The original project was a collaboration with Jon Lapington's group at the University of Leicester, Photek and other partners.
-Now we are measuring the SEY for different types of diamond as a function of doping, surface termination, crystal size, etc, with the aim of fabricating a demonstrator high-gain, fast-response photomultiplier system.
-We are investigating both reflection and transmission modes using a home-built system.
+In a collaboration with Jon Lapington's group at the University of Leicester, Photek and other partners, we measured the SEY for different types of diamond as a function of doping, surface termination, crystal size, etc, with the aim of fabricating a demonstrator high-gain, fast-response photomultiplier system.
+Both reflection and transmission modes were investigated using a home-built system.

 ![]() |